mid2SUPAERO/LaTOM/README.md

   intermediate coasting arc
   - single phase escape burn with constant thrust

-## Run a simulation
+## Run a simulation and display the results

 There are two ways for running a simulation and display the results:

-* perform a new optimization to obtain your own solution starting from custom values for the different trajectory parameters (multiple examples are already included)
+* perform a new optimization to obtain your own solution starting from custom values for the different trajectory parameters.
+Multiple examples are included in *scripts/computation* and can be consulted [here](https://mid2supaero.github.io/LaTOM/build/html/examples/index.html#computation-scripts)

-* load a structure stored in one of the three *data* directories that contains the results already obtained for an optimal transfer trajectory and simply display those results
+* load a structure stored in one of the four *data* subdirectories that contain the results already obtained for an optimal transfer trajectory and simply display those results.
+Multiple examples are included in *scripts/visualization* and can be consulted [here](https://mid2supaero.github.io/LaTOM/build/html/examples/index.html#visualization-scripts)

 In either case do the following:

-1. open one of the scripts in the *scripts* subdirectory
+1. open one of the scripts in the *scripts* subdirectories
 2. read the list that describes the different possibilities and choose the appropriate settings
 3. optionally define your own parameters to perform a new optimization